Frequently Asked Questions

 The multicultural requirement is not part of the core curriculum; it is a TTU graduation requirement.
 Therefore, it is not subject to the Coordinating Board core curriculum objectives or its deadlines.
 The TTU mission statement refers specifically to “preparing learners to be ethical leaders for a diverse and globally competitive workforce.”
 Because the multicultural requirement directly addresses diversity within the United States and globally, it is an important component in achievement of the TTU mission.
 The multicultural student learning outcomes are being revised, and details on those as well as a timetable for submitting courses for approval will be forthcoming before the end of the semester.

 The technology and applied science core curriculum requirement is eliminated effective with the fall 2012 semester entering class.
 Students who will graduate from Texas Tech University under older catalogs will still have to complete this requirement, but new students do not.

-The first step is to determine if the course can meet the required THECB Component Area Objectives and TTU student learning outcomes without compromising program-level outcomes.
+The first step is to determine if the course can meet the required THECB Core Curriculum Objectives and TTU student learning outcomes without compromising program-level outcomes.
 If the above criterion is met, the course characteristics listed below should be considered.

 - Introductory survey courses are preferable to courses that focus on a narrow sub-discipline or area of inquiry.

 - Core courses generally should be accessible to students who have limited familiarity with the area of study, so courses with prerequisites should be avoided unless the prerequisite is the first course in a two-course sequence.